Optisort Battery Sorter

 Automatic sorting of waste portable batteries

-Optisort Battery Sorter is a modular sorting equipment, which in one shift automatically can sort between 4 and 8 tonnes of waste portable batteries per day (0,5 to 1 tonne per hour).
-The equipment can sort all kinds of portable batteries from D to small Lithium and alkaline cells.
+Optisort Battery Sorter is an intelligent sorting equipment, which in one shift automatically can sort between 5 and 10 tonnes of waste portable batteries per day (600 to 1200 kg per hour).
+The equipment can sort all kinds of cylindrical cells as well as 9V batteries.
 All chemistries available today can be sorted and it’s also possible to add new sorting fractions, such as different kinds of Lithium batteries.